knight9999/cordova-plugin-wkwebview-engine-allowfileaccess/README.md

 This is an experimental cordova plugin to support `cordova-paramedic` with `cordova-plugin-wkwebview-engine`.

-This plugin support XHR with `file://` protocol by using private API `allowFileAccessFromFileURLs`.
+This plugin enables XHR with `file://` protocol by using private API `allowFileAccessFromFileURLs`.

 See https://github.com/apache/cordova-paramedic/issues/52.